anira-project/anira/docs/sphinx/web-api/installation_building.rst

 Installation / Building
 =======================

-``anira-web`` is the TypeScript / WebAssembly distribution of Anira.
+Anira Web is the TypeScript / WebAssembly distribution of Anira.
 It is made up of two parts:

 * a WebAssembly module (``AniraWeb.wasm`` + ``AniraWeb.js``) compiled from